justinhunt/moodle-filter_poodll/README.txt

 Information on installing the PoodLL filter and getting started in general is available here. https://poodll.com/poodll-3-docs/getting-started/

 In short however, upload the unzipped PoodLL filter into a directory called "poodll" in your Moodle site, under [path to Moodle]/filter

 Be sure that the files are in such a structure that [path to Moodle]/filter/poodll/version.php exists.
-If yor folder structure is different Moodle will complain.
+If your folder structure is different Moodle will complain.

 Setting up the PoodLL Filter
 =============================